 Addiction is often referred to as a family disease because it doesn’t just affect the person with the substance use disorder, it affects the entire family.
 In families affected by addiction, there is often a lack of trust between the person with the substance use disorder and the other family members.
 This is usually the result of the family being exposed to behaviors associated with their loved one’s substance use disorder, like lying and stealing.
 The loved one’s broken promises, false assertions that they’re staying sober, and stealing quickly chip away the family’s trust for this person.

 The thing about trust is that it’s much easier to lose it than it is to gain it back.
 This can often be frustrating for people in early recovery.
 They may feel that staying sober is enough evidence that their family can start instilling their trust in them again.
 Trust is a privilege, not a right, and it takes time to rebuild once it’s been broken.
-If your family has experienced a loss of trust as a result of a loved one’s substance use disorder, here are some helpful ways to begin to re-establish trust.
+If your family needs help and support rebuilding its relationships as a result of a loved one’s addiction, here are some helpful ways to begin to re-establish trust.

 Discussing expectations with your loved one from the beginning puts your family on the right track towards re-establishing trust.
 Talk with them about what you need them to do in order to begin to trust them again.
 Make sure to provide them with realistic and attainable expectations.
 This will help your loved one feel like they have concrete things they can do to begin to earn your trust back and will alleviate feelings of discouragement.